 All new CCM designations are awarded for a period of five years.
 Except for those in Retired membership status, CCMs are required to earn at least 120 Education and/or Association Credits during the five-year period following their CCM date to maintain their CCM designations.

 At least half of these must be Education Credits.
-CCMs meeting these requirements will have maintained the designation for another five-year period.
+CCMs meeting these requirements will have maintained the designation for another five-year period - The fee for

 All CCM's wishing to renew their qualification will need to complete the CCM Maintenance Form.
 It is suggested that if you are coming up to your 5 year renewal period to complete a form prior to this as a personal record for yourself.